websight-io/docs/docs/cms/authors/component-libs/kyanite/common/layouts/intextsections/bentobox.2in1row/index.md

     Remove this comment from the resulting page.
 -->

-# Bento box 2 in 1 row
+# Bento Box 2 in 1 Row

 [//]: # (TODO write an article for kyanite/common/components/layouts/bentobox/2in1row )